stong1994/github-copilot-api/README.md

 1: {[-0.0312465 -0.0329363 0.020233147 ...]}
 ```

-## Device
+## Device Authentication

-You can get the github copilot token with device auth.
+You can get the GitHub Copilot token with device authentication.

 ### Example